 Stevia has been found to have some medicinal qualities, such as possible anti-hyperglycemic, anti-hypertensive, anti-inflammatory, anti-tumor, anti-diarrheal, diuretic and immunomodulatory effects.
 However, stevia is not used in traditional medicine.
 Stevia can have side effects such as nausea, bloating, dizziness, muscle pain and numbness.
 The FDA lists four milligrams per kilo of body weight as safe for adult consumption, or 330 milligrams for an adult.
 Stevia is safe for diabetics.

-The video below compares Splenda with Truvia, one of the most popular stevia brands:
+The video below compares stevia with Truvia, considered one of the most popular stevia brands but which is actually a mixture of ingredients other than stevia:

 The FDA has conducted numerous studies concerning Splenda and sucralose, all concluding a lack of risk, which led to its approval.
 A 2008 Duke University study found consumption of sucralose had marked effects in the digestion process in rats, but no such similar effects have been reported in humans.